shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 ## Task 10 - Tune the configuration for a specific series or group

-1. Select **Advanced configuration** below the metric level configuration options to see the group level configuration.
+1. Select **Advanced configuration** below the metric-level configuration options to see the group-level configuration.

     ![](./media/advanced-config-1.png)